-Under the leadership of Peter O’Malley, president of the Los Angeles Dodgers from 1970-1998, the Dodgers captured five National League Pennants; won the 1981 and 1988 World Championships; had the best record in the N.L; won the Topps’ Minor League Organization of the Year award four times; and had five consecutive N.L.
+Under the leadership of Peter O’Malley, President of the Los Angeles Dodgers from 1970-1998, the Dodgers made nine postseason appearances; captured five National League Pennants; won the 1981 and 1988 World Championships; had the best record in the N.L; won the Topps’ Minor League Organization of the Year award four times; and had five consecutive N.L.
 Rookies of the Year from 1992-96.

-Mr. O’Malley succeeded his father, Walter, the Baseball Hall of Fame executive, as Dodger president on March 17, 1970.
+O’Malley succeeded his father, Walter, the Baseball Hall of Fame executive, as Dodger president on March 17, 1970.
 During his presidency, Dodger Stadium was renowned for its beauty, family-friendly ticket prices and a clean, safe environment for fans, who attended in major league record numbers.
-In 1997, Fortune named the Dodgers as the only sports franchise selected as one of the “100 Best Companies to Work for in America.”
-It was the third time the Dodgers had received the recognition.
-Forbes featured Mr. O’Malley on its April 12, 1982 cover.
+On three occasions, the Dodgers were selected as one of the “100 Best Companies to Work for in America.”
+They were the only sports franchise designated with that honor, twice in book form and once in Fortune.
+O’Malley was featured on the April 12, 1982 cover of Forbes.

-On July 8, 2015, Mr. O’Malley received the significant honor from the government of Japan as he was awarded “The Order of the Rising Sun, Gold Rays with Neck Ribbon,” conferred by Emperor Akihito.
-There is no higher award to a non-Japanese civilian and it was in recognition of the contributions Mr. O’Malley has made for 60 years to promoting friendly relations through baseball between Japan and the United States.
+On July 8, 2015, O’Malley received the significant honor from the government of Japan as he was awarded “The Order of the Rising Sun, Gold Rays with Neck Ribbon,” conferred by Emperor Akihito.
+There is no higher award to a non-Japanese civilian and it was in recognition of the contributions O’Malley has made for 60 years to promoting goodwill through baseball between Japan and the United States.